 AUM offers a limited number of Merit Scholarships to currently enrolled students.
-These scholarships are funded primarily through endowments maintained by the Office of Advancement and Alumni Services.
+These scholarships are funded primarily through endowments maintained by the Office of Advancement.
 Various departmental scholarships are also available.
 Scholarships are awarded for one academic year.
 Students who maintain eligibility must reapply for consideration each year.
+Contact the Office of Advancement for current information.